bilogic/logitech-unifying-device/readme.md

 I never planned to publish this code, thus it is not the cleanest. ~~But since I'm stuck, I thought someone might put it to good use and maybe figure out the problem.
 If you can make a more secured Unifying compatible protocol, all the better.~~

+### C-U0007 mitigation effort from firmware `012.010.00032` onwards
+In an effort to prevent keys injection, the receiver's firmware will reject packets that start with a full buffer of 6 keystrokes, so start by filling the buffer slowly (like a human).
+If you know of exactly how the receiver rejects these packets, feel free to PR a write up.

 ### Many thanks to:
 - Ronan Gaillard https://github.com/ronangaillard/logitech-mouse/issues/5
 - RoganDawes and Marcus Meng https://github.com/RoganDawes/LOGITacker/issues/55
 - Code to perform AES ECB mode, will gladly attribute it if someone knows its origin

-## C-U0007 mitigation effort from firmware `012.010.00032` onwards
-In an effort to prevent keys injection, the receiver's firmware will reject packets that start with a full buffer of 6 keystrokes, so start by sending packets slowly (like a human).
-If you know of how it is done exactly, feel free to PR a write up.

 ## Hardware
 - Logitech ```C-U0007``` dongle